Department of Brain and Cognitive Sciences

 Doctor of Philosophy in Brain and Cognitive Sciences Fields

 The doctor of philosophy in brain and cognitive sciences fields (the PhD program) is normally completed in approximately six years of full-time work, including summers.
 Institute requirements for the PhD are given in the section on General Degree Requirements.
-Formal coursework for the departmental program, described below, is intended to prepare the student to pass the general examinations and do original thesis research.
+Formal coursework for the departmental program is intended to prepare the student to pass the general examinations and do original thesis research.
 The written general examinations will be due in August of the second year.

 All students start with first-year intensive core subjects that provide an introduction to brain and cognitive studies from the viewpoint of systems neuroscience, molecular and cellular neuroscience, cognition, and computation.
-Incoming graduate students are required to take at least two of these subjects but encouraged to take all within the first two years of study.
+Incoming graduate students are required to take at least two of these subjects but must take all within the first two years of study.
 Further coursework will be diversified to give each individual the appropriate background for research in his or her own area.

-Coursework for students in computation is intended to give both an understanding of empirical approaches to the study of the brain and animal behavior and a theoretical background for analyzing computational aspects of biological information processing.
+- Computation coursework is intended to give both an understanding of empirical approaches to the study of the brain and animal behavior and a theoretical background for analyzing computational aspects of biological information processing.

 Upon successful completion of all program requirements, the student will be awarded the PhD in the corresponding field of brain and cognitive sciences.